TruStacks/trustacks/README.md

 ## What is TruStacks?

-TruStacks is a generative software delivery engine that removes the need to build pipelines.
+TruStacks is a software delivery engine that builds declarative pipelines from application source code.

-#### Generative Sofware Delivery

-*Intermediary Wiring* is the pipeline code that sits between the source and the delivered product that is typically implemented with yaml or other no-code DSL's.

-TruStacks uses a rule engine to generate actions plans that contain actions based on discovered facts in the application sources.

 ## Docs